Recipe: Healthy Collard Greens for the Holidays

-On Christmas, we gather with family and friends in gratitude to God for His providence.
+On Thanksgiving and Christmas, we gather with family and friends in gratitude to God for His providence.
 As Bishop Blake would say, “If God didn’t do anything else for us, we should still give Him thanks for the things He’s already done!”
-Our health, and our ability to awaken each morning, gives us another opportunity to make a change in our lives, an opportunity for the miraculous.
+Our health and our ability to awaken each morning give us another opportunity to make a change in our lives: an opportunity for the miraculous.

 Sautéed Collard Greens and Kale with Garlic

 1 lb. collard greens, washed and cut into ½” strips (stems discarded)

 1/2 bunch Lacinato kale, washed and cut into ½” strips

 1 tablespoon olive oil

 1 small bulb (or six cloves) fresh garlic

 1 medium-sized red onion, chopped